 Don Cornelius & The Black Male Suicide Stigma

-In 2012, long time host and producer of the iconic television show, Soul Train, died by suicide.
+In 2012, longtime host and producer of the iconic television show, Soul Train, died by suicide at the age of 75.
 Media reports have suggested that Mr. Cornelius took his own life due to severe pain as a result of chronic health illnesses.

 One of the most prevalent views within the African-American community is that we do not intentionally kill ourselves.
-That suicide is something only white people or spiritually-weak people do.
-That suicide is a cop-out, and that to even consider it is a “punk move”.
+Many of us also believe that suicide is something only white people or spiritually-weak people do, that suicide is a cop-out, and that to even consider it is a “punk move”.
 However, these apparent suicides and clinical research clearly indicate that African-Americans do commit suicide.

 The Sad (And Real) Facts On Black Suicide